 - Make buttercream the same day you assemble.

-- Store cake in an air tight container at room temp for 4-5 days.
+- Store your cake in an air tight container at room temp for 4-5 days.

 - You can also keep cake in the fridge, then to revive a slice, just warm slightly to bring back softness in frosting and moisture to cake.